lltfm/openness/works/saltem_hoc/openness_gpt/mandalas/openness_gpt-notable_mandalas.md

-# Notable mandalas created by Openness GPT
+# Top notable mandalas created by Openness GPT
 A collection of notable mandalas created by [Openness GPT](../../README.md#openness-gpt) in response to questions to express its answers visually beyond words.